polkadot-developers/substrate-docs/content/md/en/docs/tutorials/collectibles-workshop/00-intro-runtime-pallets.md

 The application you'll build in this workshop is a blockchain that enables users to create and manage collectible digital assets.
 Because these assets will be managed on a blockchain network, users will be able to transfer and prove ownership of the assets they collect.

+NOTE: Currently, this workshop only compiles if you use `branch = "polkadot-v0.9.30"` of the Substrate node template.